 And it works.

-On average, 90% of the people served in the shelter program secure housing.
+We help many people in our shelter program secure housing.
 Because of the depth of services and community support, families stay housed, and we provide both prevention and stabilization services to increase their impact.

 How it Works